DarkWeice/training.by_autoreg/README.md

-# Training.by semi-auto accounts creator
+# Training.by semi-auto accounts registrator
 ## Usage:
 From console: